rayhan-rrr/bs23task/README.md

 # Technical Test for Senior PHP Developer - Done by Md.
 Rayhanur Rahaman Rubel

 ## Introduction
-This is a simple OOP project developed as a technical task for the position of Senior Software Developer at Brain Station 23 Ltd..
+This is a simple OOP project developed as a technical task for the position of Senior PHP Developer at Brain Station 23 Ltd..
 The project is completely done with RAW PHP without using any PHP framework.